UrbanInstitute/nccs/_stories/nccsdata_geo.md

 can also retrieve metadata for [Combined Statistical Areas](https://en.wikipedia.org/wiki/Combined_statistical_area) (CSAs).

-CSAs (populations that form a coherent commercial and commuting zone) are created by identifying adjacent micropolitant and metropolitan statistical areas that constitute a coherent economic region.
+CSAs are created by identifying adjacent micropolitan and metropolitan statistical areas that constitute a coherent economic region, typically characterized by shared commercial and commuting zones.

-The code snippet below returns all CSA names and FIPS codes for metropolitan statistical areas in Virginia.
+The code snippet below returns all CSA names and FIPS codes for metropolitan statistical areas in Virginia:

 ``` r
 geo_preview(geo = c("csa","csafips"),